-Among the many symptoms of thyroid disease, there is one in particular that significantly impacts people’s relationships and overall happiness, yet it’s a symptom people seldom seek help for: the very common symptom of low libido (low sex drive).
+Among the many symptoms of thyroid disease, there is one in particular that significantly impacts people’s relationships and overall happiness, yet it’s a symptom people seldom seek help for: low libido (low sex drive).
 In general, libido concerns are something we keep to ourselves.
-Talking about sex makes us blush and isn’t really socially acceptable in our society – thus, many people suffer in silence.
-But let’s face it… without libido, we would not survive as a species. 🙂

 While low libido may not seem like it would be a symptom caused by thyroid issues, it can be.

 In fact, research has shown that women with thyroid disease experience a higher prevalence of low libido at some point in their lives.
-This goes for the men, too – with some 64 percent of hypothyroid men suffering from diminished libido, along with other sexual function issues (such as erectile dysfunction, delayed ejaculation, and sperm abnormalities).
+This goes for men, too – with some 59-63 percent of hypothyroid men suffering from diminished libido, along with other sexual function issues (such as erectile dysfunction, delayed ejaculation, and sperm abnormalities).
+[1]

 Fortunately, through many of the lifestyle changes that will help to address thyroid issues, we can also improve libido, as well as overall sexual function, for both women and men.
-Additionally, there are specific measures you can take to impact libido directly.

 So let’s talk more about this… What are the specific causes of low libido, and how does having Hashimoto’s increase your risk?